Norem ipsum dolor sit amet, consectetur adipiscing elit. Etiam eu turpis molestie, dictum est a, mattis tellus. Sed dignissim, metus nec accumsan.

 Now that you have this enticing and motivating information, where do you go from here?

-1. Use Custom Reporting to track attendances of your members
+- Use Custom Reporting to track the attendance of your members

 Finally, to get your clients to stay past the “one-month mark”, try offering them a new client package that lasts longer than one month, such as a 10-class pack or a 2-month special.
 This way, the longer they remain clients of your business, the more likely they are to return to class!